Explains how to connect a store and postage account, and how to set your label layout when you log in for the first time.

 Enter a Ship From Location

 The Welcome screen guides you through the first three of these steps.
-You'll enter the Ship From Location after you import your first orders, but before you get rates and create any labels.
+You will enter the Ship From Location after you import your first orders, but before you get rates and create any labels.

 To connect your store so you can import orders: